-- budgeting constraints increasing pressure on the U.S. government to control spending while pursuing numerous important policy initiatives, which may result in a slowdown in the growth rate of U.S. government spending in certain areas; - changes in the level and mix of U.S. government spending, such as the U.S. government's increased spending in recent years on homeland security, cyber, advanced technology analytics, intelligence and defense-related programs, and healthcare; - cost cutting and efficiency initiatives and other efforts to streamline the U.S. defense and intelligence infrastructure, including the initiatives proposed by the Secretary of Defense; - delays in the completion of the U.S. government's budget process, which could delay procurement of the products, services, and solutions we provide; - conservatism in light of existing and proposed fiscal constraints by the U.S. government may cause clients to invest appropriated funds on a less consistent or rapid basis, or not at all; - increased insourcing by the U.S. government of work that was traditionally performed by outside contractors, including at the Department of Defense; - specific efficiency initiatives by the U.S. government such as efforts to rebalance the U.S. defense forces in accordance with the 2010 Quadrennial Defense Review, as well as general efforts to improve procurement practices and efficiencies, such as the actions recently announced by the Office of Management and Budget regarding IT procurement practices; - U.S. government agencies awarding contracts on a technically acceptable/lowest cost basis, which could have a negative impact on our ability to win certain contracts; - restrictions by the U.S. government on the ability of federal agencies to use lead system integrators, in response to cost, schedule and performance problems with large defense acquisition programs where contractors were performing the lead system integrator role; - increasingly complex requirements of the Department of Defense and the U.S. Intelligence Community, including cyber-security, and focus on reforming existing government regulation of various sectors of the economy, such as financial regulation and healthcare; - increased competition from other government contractors and market entrants seeking to take advantage of the trends identified above; and - efforts by the U.S. government to address organizational conflicts of interest and related issues and the impact of those efforts on us and our competitors.
+- budget deficits and the growing U.S. national debt increasing pressure on the U.S. government to reduce federal spending across all federal agencies together with associated uncertainty about the size and timing of those reductions; - changes in the relative mix of overall U.S. government spending and areas of spending growth, with lower spending on homeland security, intelligence and defense-related programs as overseas operations end, and continued increased spending on cyber-security, advanced technology analytics, technology integration and healthcare; - delays in the completion of the U.S. government's budget process, which has in the past and could in the future delay procurement of the products, services, and solutions we provide; - conservatism in light of existing and proposed fiscal constraints by the U.S. government and uncertainty about the size of budget reductions may cause clients to invest appropriated funds on a less consistent or rapid basis, or not at all; - the federal focus on refining the definition of "inherently governmental" work will continue to drive pockets of insourcing in various agencies, particularly in the intelligence market; - cost cutting and efficiency and effectiveness efforts by U.S. civilian agencies with a focus on increased use of performance measurement, "program integrity" efforts to reduce waste, fraud and abuse in entitlement programs, and renewed focus on improving procurement practices for and interagency use of IT services, including through the use of cloud based options and data center consolidation; - U.S. government agencies awarding contracts on a technically acceptable/lowest cost basis, which could have a negative impact on our ability to win certain contracts; - restrictions by the U.S. government on the ability of federal agencies to use lead system integrators, in response to cost, schedule and performance problems with large defense acquisition programs where contractors were performing the lead system integrator role; - increasingly complex requirements of the Department of Defense and the U.S. Intelligence Community, including cyber-security, managing federal health care cost growth and focus on reforming existing government regulation of various sectors of the economy, such as financial regulation and healthcare: - · increased competition from other government contractors and market entrants seeking to take advantage of the trends identified above; and - efforts by the U.S. government to address organizational conflicts of interest and related issues and the impact of those efforts on us and our competitors.